ibexa/documentation-user/docs/content_management/block_reference.md

 - **Limit** – Set the number of products to be displayed.

 On the **Design** tab, in the **View** field, select the layout to be used to present a list of products and submit your changes.

+## Campaign block

+Displays a campaign created and configured in [Ibexa Engage](../ibexa_engage/ibexa_engage.md).
+On the **Properties** tab, set values in the following fields:

+- **Name** – Enter a name for the campaign.
+- **Campaign** – Select a campaign that you want to display on the page.
+The list contains only those campaigns from your Qualifio account, which are active or scheduled to launch in the future.

 ## Catalog block